Engee documentation

 Yes

-# Critical pressure ratio vector — vector of critical pressure ratio values
+# Critical pressure ratio vector — the vector of values of the critical pressure ratio

 Details

-Vector of critical pressure ratios.
+The vector of critical pressure relations.
 The critical pressure ratio is the ratio of the outlet pressure to the inlet pressure at which the flow becomes critical and the flow velocity reaches a maximum determined by the local speed of sound.
-The dimensionality of the vector corresponds to that of the Opening fraction vector.
+The dimension of the vector corresponds to the dimension of the Opening fraction vector.

 Dependencies

-To use this parameter, set the Valve parameterization to `Sonic conductance' and the Opening characteristic to `Tabulated'.
+To use this parameter, set the Valve parameterization parameter to Sonic conductance and for the Opening characteristic value Tabulated.

 Default value